emilykfox/min-cut-surfaces/README.md

-Abstract: Let G be a directed graph with n vertices embedded on an edge-weighted orientable surface of genus g.
+Abstract: Let G be an edge-weighted directed graph with n vertices embedded on an orientable surface of genus g.
 We describe algorithms to efficiently compute minimum s,t-cuts and global minimum cuts of G.